Where Commonly Found: Gardens, fields, meadows, swales, edges of marshes, CT, ME

 Height: 2′ – 4′

 Seed Collection: Florets are replaced by small achenes with light brown stiff bristles.
 Cut horizontally through the flower stem spike 1/4″ above the first or second set of leaves.
 Allow flower stems to dry, spread out, at room temperature for 1 – 2 weeks.
 Rub on 1/4″ wire mesh to allow chaff and seeds to fall through.
 Store cool, dry.

 Use: Garden, Rain Garden

 Hardiness Zone: 3 to 8 USDA Zone Map

 Notes: Blazing Star is a fine garden spike flower providing high value late season nectar for bees, butterflies and hummingbird.
 Great cut flower!

-Native to NY, MA, CT, Midwest and South East US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Introduced and naturalized in NY, MA, CT, native to Midwest and South East US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).